chriskacerguis/codeigniter-restserver/README.md

 Note: CodeIgniter 4 has built-in RESTful controllers.
 This module focuses on extras like API keys, CORS, and rate limiting, packaged for easy reuse.

+> [!WARNING]
+> This is currently in BETA and there may be reduced functionality or problems.
+Please send your bug reports.

 ## Requirements

 - PHP 8.1+